Omni Calculator logo

 4. In the next section, Total dissolved solids, you'll find the results for the total ions concentration.

-🙋 Use the calculator's advanced mode to show the anions and cations' summary.
-Then you get the TDS concentrations of the anions and cations.
+🙋 Click and open the calculator's Anions and cations summary section to show the anions and cations summary.
+Then, you get the TDS concentrations of the anions and cations.
 Also, you can find the sum of anions and cations in mEq/L to check the anion-cation balance.

 From electrical conductivity: